Charlie-Walsh/milestone-3/README.md

  - Pylint bug encountered using flask-sqlAlchemy giving "Instance of 'SQLAlchemy' has no 'Column' member" error.
 This is a known issue and requires you to crash the plug in to remove it.
 I didn't want to risk messing with this too much so I am just ignoring it so far.
 I could put a #noqa comment on every one but that seems a bit redundant for now.

  - My server is not responding for the database locally.
 The error is something to do with the port 5432 being in use by gitpod. pg_lsclusters command is showing postgres as down.
+So far I have been unable to test the forms functionality and actually add any data to the database.

 <hr>